mdeguzis/SteamOS-Tools/docs/Debian-Software-README.md

 **emulation: (in-progress, debs need built)**
 retroarch and associated emulators.
 **emulation-src:**
-Compiles emulator packages (read: retroarch/libretro) from source.
-Installs prerequisite packages for compiling emulation packages from source.
+Installs prerequisite packages for compiling emulation packages from source and then compiles emulators pacakages from source (will take some time to install).
 **emulation-src-deps: (broken)**
 packages required for [building](https://wiki.debian.org/CreatePackageFromPPA) Debian packages from emulator source code (e.g. ppa:libretro/stable).